naominrh/thesis/thesis.md

 ## Introduction
 In this part, the background will be explained!
+We will have a lot of stuff here:

+- this
+- and
+- that

 ## Theory
 Here, we will have the hypothesis later on.